Ferdinando Fairfax, 2nd Lord Fairfax of Cameron

-Ferdinando Fairfax, 2nd Lord Fairfax of Cameron MP (29 March 1584 – 14 March 1648) was an English nobleman and politician who sat in the House of Commons at various times between 1614 and 1648.
-He was a commander in the Parliamentary army in the English Civil War.

-He should not be confused with his better known son, Thomas Fairfax, who commanded the New Model Army.
+Ferdinando Fairfax, 2nd Lord Fairfax of Cameron (29 March 1584 – 14 March 1648) was an English politician and army officer who sat in the House of Commons at various times between 1614 and 1648.
+He was a commander in the Parliamentarian army in the English Civil War.
+His son, Thomas Fairfax, commanded the New Model Army.

 Early life

 He was born in Yorkshire, the eldest son of Ellen Aske and Thomas Fairfax, 1st Lord Fairfax of Cameron, whom Charles I in 1627 created Lord Fairfax of Cameron in the Peerage of Scotland and received a military education in the Netherlands.
 Two of his brothers were Henry Fairfax and Charles Fairfax.
 Four others were killed on military service overseas.

 Political career

 He served as member of the English parliament for Boroughbridge during the six parliaments which met between 1614 and 1629 and also during the Short Parliament of 1640.
 In May 1640 he succeeded his father as Lord Fairfax, but being a Scottish peer he sat in the English House of Commons as one of the representatives of Yorkshire during the Long Parliament from 1640 until his death.
 He took the side of the parliament, but held moderate views and desired to maintain the peace.
 His main seat was Denton Hall in Wharfedale, Yorkshire.